cubiq/iscroll/README.md

 ### <small>options.</small>momentum

 You can turn on/off the momentum animation performed when the user quickly flicks on screen.
-Turning this off greatly enhance performance.
+Turning this off greatly enhances performance.

 Default: `true`